-The second family cannot afford any mental health services, while it is way more accessible for the first family.
+The second family cannot afford any mental health services, while they are way more accessible for the first family.
 Specifically, only 16% of individuals in the world are in high-income countries, where they can afford services regardless of the budget they have to spend; the remaining 84% of individuals are from low-income countries with limited budgets, making mental health less accessible and needing further attention (Knapp, Funk, Curran, Prince, Grigg & McDaid, 2006).

 Nevertheless, ordinary human beings who also need mental services make an effort to be aware that the emotional problems they face have solutions and can be resolved free of charge.
 With these efforts, people will be adequately aware of the mental issues they face in the future, which can increase their interest in attending consultation services with mental health experts to obtain better psychological health.